nv-morpheus/Morpheus/examples/ransomware_detection/README.md

 ```

 ## Requirements
-Prior to running the ransoware detection pipeline, additional requirements must be installed in to your conda environment.
+Prior to running the ransomware detection pipeline, additional requirements must be installed in to your conda environment.

 ```bash
 conda install dask==2022.5.2 distributed==2022.5.2